 As one of the software packages available in Kali Linux, “Fern Wi-Fi Cracker” is a great penetration testing tool that can crack WEP/WPA/WPS keys.
 Fern Wi-Fi Cracker can crack WEP keys using Fragmentation, Chop-Chop, Cafe-Latte attacks, Hirte, ARP Request Replay attacks, and WPS attacks.
 WPA/WPA-PSK keys can be cracked using dictionary or WPS attacks.

 Just keep practicing, and you’ll grasp how easy it is to use Fern Wi-Fi Cracker.

 “Ghost Phisher” is another reputable Kali Linux Wi-Fi hacking tool.
 With Ghost Phisher, you can emulate a wireless Access Point (AP), just like with Aircrack-ng (except Ghost Phisher makes it super easy to do).
 The best part about Ghost Phisher is it comes with built-in DNS and DHCP server capabilities.
-That way, when a victim associates with the AP you created, they can be provided Internet access since the DHCP feature leases the victim an IP address and the DNS feature allows them to access Web pages (although you’ll need to modify some of the files in /etc folder).
+That way, when a user associates with the AP you created, they can be provided Internet access since the DHCP feature leases this user an IP address and the DNS feature allows them to access Web pages (although you’ll need to modify some of the files in /etc folder).

 Ghost Phisher can also act as a fake HTTP server that clones the Web page of your choosing and runs it on an assigned IP address.
 The most common method I see are people cloning the Facebook login page.
 If attackers can somehow direct a victim to this fake page being cloned by Ghost Phisher, it’s possible the victim will enter their Facebook credentials in order to login.
 If they do, their credentials will appear in the “Harvested Credentials” tab.